gitryder/bible-study/posts/md/LaborPainsAndTheBible.md

 Notice, the bible says (in all translations), God said to **"the woman" - which was Eve**, "I will multiply **your** pain"

-God did not say that he would multiply the pain of all women on Earth, rather the Bible says, YOUR - Eve alone
+God did not say that he would multiply the pain of all women on Earth, rather the Bible says, YOUR pains - Eve's pain alone

 Then Danyl, why do all women have that pain to this day?
 I will answer that later in this article.
-For now, Concentrate.
+For now, **Concentrate :smile:**

 ### Multiplication, not Addition